queue-miscreant/chatango-client/README.md

 ""API""
 --------------------------
 >##	It's nowhere near comprehensive enough to be called an API,
->##	but this section might help demonstrate the abilities of the display.
+>##	but this section might help demonstrate the abilities of the client.
 >#	__DECORATORS__
 >##	client.colorer
 >###		Adds a colorer to be applied to the client.